 How to Restart Your AirPods Max

-2. Keep holding the two buttons until you see the status light on the bottom side of the same earcup.
+- Keep holding the two buttons for 12 seconds or until you see the status light on the bottom side of the earcup flash amber.

 How to Reset Your AirPods Max